fineanmol/plant-tree/README.md

-🪴 Updated on Sat, 06 Sep 2025 13:08:38 GMT
+🍀 Updated on Sat, 06 Sep 2025 18:38:12 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Simplicity is the soul of efficiency."